codecounselor/codecounselor.github.io/_posts/2016-03-21-typescript-and-es6.md

 #### Testing
 Hopefully you're thinking: "I hope he is going to talk about testing soon since I practice TDD".
 Fear not.

 By getting your test harness working first you are ensuring not only that your tests will run, but that you have Babel configured correctly to transpile your code.
-I have found the best way to configure unit tests is as follows:

-- Make sure your environment is setup for testing, I prefer the mocha/chai/sinon stack: `npm install -D mocha chai sinon`.
+Make sure your environment is **setup for testing**, I prefer the mocha/chai/sinon stack: `npm install -D mocha chai sinon`.
+Mocha is made available in global scope so `describe` and `it` will execute without being imported, but if you're using TypeScript for your test you may see compilation errors.

-- Write the unit tests **in ES6, not TypeScript**, as the Webstorm test runner does not yet work with TypeScript tests.
-- Write a simple test file `test/helloworld.test.js`, for now just use this code:
+Write a simple test file `test/helloworld.test.js`, for now just use this code:

 ~~~js
 import chai from 'chai';